tidyverse/ragnar/README.md

 ### 3. Context Augmentation (Optional)

-RAG applications benefit from augmenting text chunks with additional context, such as document headings and subheadings.
-While `ragnar` doesn’t directly export functions for this, it supports template-based augmentation through `ragnar_read(frame_by_tags, split_by_tags)`.
-Future versions will support generating context summaries via LLM calls.
+RAG applications benefit from augmenting text chunks with additional context, such as document headings and subheadings. `ragnar` makes it easy to keep track of headings and subheadings as part of chunking, which can then be used to support template-based augmentation.
+(See examples below)

 Key functions: